 My fellow agents and I learned that mental strength is not something you are born with.
 It is something you can learn.
 If I learned it, so can you, but only if you’re willing to put in the discipline and effort it takes.

-As an entrepreneur or business owner, you need to think big and act courageously.
+As a leader, you need to think big and act courageously.
 You need the fierce determination that comes from being a strong leader.
 Core beliefs about yourself and your abilities will guide your daily decisions.

 6 practical reasons why you are not a strong leader: